alamparelli/github-issue-generator/README.md

 # GitHub Issue Generator

-This Node.js script generates GitHub issues from a markdown file.
+This application generates GitHub issues from a markdown file.
 Each top-level heading (# ) in the markdown file becomes a new issue title, and the content below it becomes the issue body.
+It now features both a command-line interface and a web interface for ease of use.

 ## Prerequisites